 It helps that Dead or Alive had the legendary Corey Yuen behind the camera as the director.
 The Hong Kong filmmaker and choreographer directed some terrific movies in his home country, including the Michelle Yeoh star-making vehicle Yes, Madam, and is best known in the States for being Jet Li’s personal action director in his Hollywood movies (as well as the action director of X-Men). —PV

 DOA: Dead or Alive is available to watch for free with ads on Tubi, Vudu, The Roku Channel, Freevee, Pluto TV, and Plex.
+It is also available for digital rental or purchase on Amazon, Apple TV, Google Play, and Vudu.

 Like a Dragon